Chat-to-Modify Patent Figures: Surgical Edits Without Full Regeneration

 In the high-stakes world of patent prosecution, the final 10% of the work often takes 90% of the effort.
 After the core concepts are drafted, the iterative process of refining figures to match evolving claims or examiner feedback can become a significant bottleneck.
 Traditionally, even a minor adjustment—like moving a sensor or adjusting the angle of a mechanical linkage—required a full manual redraw or a complete regeneration of an AI image set, risking inconsistency and wasting valuable time.

-At PatentFig, we recognize that patent teams don’t just need drawings; they need the ability to refine them with surgical precision.
+At PatentFig AI, we recognize that patent teams don’t just need drawings; they need the ability to refine them with surgical precision.
 Our Chat-to-Modify feature is designed to eliminate the "start from scratch" cycle, allowing for targeted edits through simple natural language commands.

 The Revision Bottleneck in Patent Prosecution